Top-Rated HRIS Systems: Reviews & Comparisons in Q2/2025

 Making mistakes is a great way to learn, but with this complex and expensive software, sometimes it’s best to learn from the missteps of others.

-Lack of employee self-service: If your HRIS doesn’t allow employees to update their own personal information or choose their own benefits plans, then it’s not really saving your human resources team time.
+If your HRIS doesn’t allow employees to update their personal information or choose their own benefits plans, then it’s not saving your human resources team time.
 The tools that offer the greatest returns always include employee self-service capabilities.

-Lack of data accuracy: Your HRIS is only as good as the data it stores.
+Your HRIS is only as good as the data it stores.
 A system full of inaccurate data is useless and potentially hazardous, so make sure your HRIS takes measures to ensure accuracy.
-This applies to data entered manually or via API from another HR or recruiting solution – be sure that your HRIS takes this step seriously.
+This applies to data entered manually or via API from another HR software or recruiting solution – be sure that your HRIS takes this step seriously.

-Lack of consideration of application’s limits: The HRIS that is right for a business with 5,000 employees is not the right HRIS for a company with 100.
-Your company’s current size must be a major factor in your decision, and if your business is growing fast, you’ll want an HRIS that can grow with it.
+The right HRIS for a small business and/or a startup is not the right HRIS for a 1000-employee company.
+Your company’s current size must be a major factor in your decision, and if your business is growing fast, you’ll want an HR system that can grow with it.

-Incorrect or rushed implementation: Take.
-Your.
-Time.
-There are few things worse than technical debt, one of which is technical debt that results from preventable (a.k.a “stupid”) mistakes.
 Do not rush the data transfer process when setting up a new HRIS.
 If you cut corners, data will likely be entered or transferred incorrectly.
-Without a doubt, you will meet that data again during a frustrating and preventable (a.k.a “stupid”) moment when you discover you’ve entered the wrong pay rate or manager permissions.
+Without a doubt, you will meet that data again during a frustrating and preventable moment when you discover you’ve entered the wrong pay rate or manager permissions.

 It’s advisable to get a consultant if you can afford it.
 Someone who “has been there, done that” when transitioning data from one system to another can be advantageous.
 And, of course, if your new HRIS comes with a ton of vendor support, use it all!
 Many companies offer tremendous support to their new clients to ensure a smooth implementation of their platform.